Richard Prebble: Thinking the unthinkable – the return of stagflation

 The wage-price cycle is underway, and inflation is being entrenched in the economy.

-Domestic inflation is over the bank's official target of 3 per cent.
+Domestic inflation is over the Reserve Bank's official target of 3 per cent.

 Where is the strong monetary policy needed to curb inflation?